 S & R Law Firm

-Fairfax County Reckless Driving Ticket
+Fairfax County Reckless Driving Lawyer

 You’re driving into Fairfax County from Alexandria on I-66, or Arlington on I-495, or you’re coming up on I-95, and suddenly see those dreaded flashing lights.
 Unsure of your violation, there’s a law enforcement officer right behind you, waiting for you to pull over and stop.
 As you reach for your license, you await the officer’s explanation.
 After the usual formalities, the officer tells you that you are being ticketed for Reckless Driving in Fairfax County.